public health rationale for legalization is that overall risks

 important to go slowly and carefully when we don't know.
 They also

 remind us that it's our responsibility to respect and care for the mind

 and the body the Creator gave to us.

 Throughout the legalization process, cannabis has been referred to as "non-medical" or "medical" to distinguish the avenues through which it could legally be obtained.
 In the case of First Nations in BC, who often do not have adequate access to culturally safe health providers, or to the healthcare system as a whole, it is not uncommon for individuals to obtain cannabis for medical purposes through non-medical avenues.
 We recognize that people use cannabis for personal, often complex reasons, and that everyone's circumstances are unique.

 Below are some of the key differences between non-medical and medical cannabis in BC.

-In BC, the Liquor Distribution Branch will be the sole distributor, and retailers will be both public and private.
-Personal cultivation and possession regulations will allow up to four plants per household anywhere in the province.
+In BC, the Liquor Distribution Branch is the sole distributor, and retailers are both public and private.
+Personal cultivation and possession regulations allow up to four plants per household anywhere in the province.

 The issue of how, or if, non-medical cannabis will be distributed in community (on-reserve) is not known.
-The provincial government is also still consulting with First Nations in BC about the eventual retail model in community.
+A First Nations specific retail application process has been established.